IIM Calcutta Opens Admissions for Fifth Executive Programme in Healthcare Management to Build Next-Gen Healthcare Leaders - www.lokmattimes.com

 IIM Calcutta Opens Admissions for Fifth Executive Programme in Healthcare Management to Build Next-Gen Healthcare Leaders

-PNN Kolkata (West Bengal) [India], November 13: The Indian Institute of Management Calcutta, in collaboration with TimesPro, has opened ...
+Kolkata (West Bengal) [India], November 13: The Indian Institute of Management Calcutta, in collaboration with TimesPro, has opened admissions ...

 Kolkata (West Bengal) [India], November 13: The Indian Institute of Management Calcutta, in collaboration with TimesPro, has opened admissions to the fifth cohort of the Executive Programme in Healthcare Management (EPHM).
 With India's healthcare spend projected to rise from 3.3% to 5% of GDP by 2030 and investment accelerating across the ecosystem, demand for qualified healthcare management professionals continues to grow at a pace.